artefactual/archivematica-storage-service-docs/administrators.rst

    * A Location (see below) must also be created, with the purpose of FEDORA Deposits.

+   * To allow transfers to be approved automatically:

+     * Ensure that the pipeline has been configured with the correct username and API key for the pipeline (Archivematica dashboard) user
-   * On the Archivematica dashboard, the IP of the storage service needs to be added to the IP whitelist for the REST API, so that transfers will be approved automatically.
+     * On the Archivematica dashboard, the IP of the storage service. needs to be added to the IP whitelist for the REST API

    * A post-store callback can be configured, to enable Islandora to list objects that can be deleted once they have been